 Once you have been approved for an HECM, you must remain in your home, where you will no longer pay mortgage.
 You will receive monthly payments, a lump sum or a line of credit in exchange for the equity in your home.
 As long as you continue to meet the terms of your contract, you can live in your home until your death or you decide to end your contract.

-A proprietary reverse mortgage is another option available to seniors in Mountain Brook, AL. Unlike an HECM, a proprietary reverse mortgage is privately insured through a mortgage company.
+Understanding a Proprietary Reverse Mortgage.
+A proprietary reverse mortgage is another option available to seniors in Gardendale and Mount Olive, Alabama.
+Unlike an HECM, a proprietary reverse mortgage is privately insured through a mortgage company, these now account for 1% of reverse mortgages and I wouldn’t recommend one.
 They have fewer regulations than HECMs because they are not federally insured.
 However, most proprietary reverse mortgage companies will still practice some of the requirements of HECM, such as counseling.

 Receiving Your Payout – For HECM reverse mortgage options, you have the choice of how you would like to receive your payment.
 Some of our clients choose to receive their payment in a lump sum, while others benefit from a monthly supplemental income or a line of credit.
 If you live in the Gardendale or Mount Olive, Alabama call Scott Underwood “Alabama’s Reverse Mortgage Guy” with any questions or for a free consultation about your home and your financial goals.
 We offer honest advice and can help you explore all of your options..